 You can divide the people you are reaching into four different types – based on their level of expertise in making videos and the depth of their knowledge in the category of your video.

 Category experts: These are people who may not be YouTube creators but are experts in the category that your video belongs to.
-If you have a cooking channel, it will be people who have a deep interest and knowledge in cooking or practise it as a profession.
-If you have a fitness channel, it will be people who spend hours perfecting their fitness regime.
+If you have a cooking channel, it will be people who have a deep interest and knowledge in cooking or practice it as a profession.
+If you have a fitness channel, it will be people (like somebody who is a certified yoga instructor who might have done yoga teacher training online) who spend hours perfecting their fitness regime.

 Video experts: People who have a high level of expertise in making videos (creative expertise + technical expertise).
 This can be video editors, amateur and professional filmmakers, marketers who sell stories about their products or even film critic friends who have an eye for how a story is told.